-The symptom your application exhibits should guide your choice of the type of analysis to run first.
-Of course, you will eventually want to run your application under all three types of memory analysis.
-Even if you do not find a problem, it will enhance your understanding of how your program is using memory resources.
+First choose the appropriate memory analysis feature for the symptom that your application exhibits.
+Of course, you eventually want to run your application under all three types of memory analysis.
+Even if you do not find a problem, the thorough analysis enhances your understanding of how your program uses memory resources.